.the takeover.

 even more while also making me feel much

-better about not knowing much of of anything.
+better about not knowing much of anything.

 Also, there are fantasies of substitute families,